JakoboEU/manchester_cluster_images/README.md

  * Turnover share ≈ 0.35 / 0.452 ≈ 78%
  * Nestedness share ≈ 22%

+#### Results Statement
+Bird richness and composition varied among habitat clusters, but in a different way to plants.
+Mean plot-level bird richness ranged from ~4.3 species in impervious / hard-standing to ~6–6.3 species in short turf / intensively managed lawn and parkland — mature trees over grass (Table X).
+Alpha richness differed significantly among clusters (ANOVA: F₈,₄₀₂ = 3.41, p < 0.001), with post-hoc tests showing that impervious / hard-standing plots supported significantly fewer species per plot than shrub–small-tree mosaic / young scrub-woodland, parkland — mature trees over grass, and short turf / intensively managed lawn.
+Cluster-level γ-richness was broadly highest in amenity grassland / meadow, parkland — mature trees over grass and shrub–small-tree mosaic / young scrub-woodland (γ ≈ 24–26), and lower in built-dominated urban with vegetated fragments and short turf / intensively managed lawn (γ ≈ 19–20).
+Within-cluster βWhittaker was highest for impervious / hard-standing, indicating relatively high among-plot turnover in an overall species-poor bird assemblage, and lowest for short turf / intensively managed lawn, where plots tended to share similar bird communities.

+Bird community composition also differed significantly, though moderately, among habitat clusters (PERMANOVA on Jaccard dissimilarities: R² ≈ 0.073, F₈,₃₉₉ ≈ 3.89, p = 0.001), while multivariate dispersion did not vary significantly between clusters (PERMDISP: F₈,₃₉₉ ≈ 1.60, p ≈ 0.12), suggesting that clusters mainly differ in their centroids rather than in within-cluster heterogeneity.
+Overall multi-site β-diversity was moderate (βSOR ≈ 0.45), and dominated by species turnover (βSIM ≈ 0.35; ~78% of βSOR) rather than nestedness (~22%).
+Ecologically, this implies that different habitat clusters host characteristically different bird assemblages, with most variation arising from species replacement between habitat types rather than simply from some clusters being species-poor subsets of richer ones.

 ### Do the 20 x 20 m clusters work?
 Across these sites, overall beta diversity was moderate (multi-site Sørensen βSOR ≈ 0.45).
 Around 60% of this heterogeneity was due to species turnover (βSIM ≈ 0.27), while about 40% reflected nestedness (βSNE ≈ 0.18).
 Thus, both species replacement and richer-vs-poorer subset patterns contribute substantially to community differences, with nestedness playing a relatively larger role here than in the more turnover-dominated cases.